 On August 24, 2008, we changed our assembly schedule because we believed it would be a better management of our time together individually and as a congregation on the Lord’s Day.
 Our elders wanted us to have more time specifically dedicated to our Lord’s sacrifice (Matt.
 26:26-28) and our discernment of Him through this service (1 Cor.
 11:23-28).

 Therefore, we begin each Lord’s day at 9:00 AM with a Bible study for all ages.
-Our 10:00 AM service is dedicated to our Lord by listening to a message pertaining to His sacrifice, partaking of the Lord’s Supper, and worshiping Him in songs.
-Our 11:00 AM service is set aside for the teaching of God’s word via a sermon, along with prayers and songs (an itinerary of a typical service is noted below).
+Our 10:00 AM service is dedicated to our Lord by listening to a message pertaining to His sacrifice, partaking of the Lord’s Supper, and worshiping Him in songs and finishing our worship hour with a message from God’s word.

 What You Will Find